XavZur/medmnist-ssl/results/week2/pneumoniamnist/Nael_Merzouki/README.md

 **Summary:**
 PneumoniaMNIST isn’t balanced, differentiation is difficult with low resolution. resnet18 performs better than smallcnn, but still is overconfident with high ece.
-Next, I want to try some calibration tricks (TS).
+Next, I want to try some calibration method like TS.